 Basic Strategy Variations: Hit or Stand?

 The most common decision any player makes at Blackjack is whether to hit or stand, consequently this will be the most common basic strategy variation and you should learn all the important ones.
 The first is with a hand of 16 against a dealer's up card of 10.
-You should stand if the count is over 0 and hit if it is 0 or lower.
-This means that if the running count is 1 or higher, stand.
+You should stand if the count is 0 or higher and hit if it is less than 0.
+This means that if the running count is 0 or higher, stand.
 Since the 'decision' number is 0, it's not necessary to calculate the true count -- the running count will do in this situation.
 Don't get confused here.
 Almost all basic strategy variations rely on the true count, but for those where the decision number is 0, the running count will suffice.

 The next most important hand is 15 against a dealer's 10.
 The decision number is a true count of 4, if you are playing at a game of four decks or more.
 This variation and the others can be easily learned if you make a set of flashcards.
 They needn't be fancy or sophisticated; merely accurate.
 Cut some 2'" squares from manila folders and they'll work just fine.
 A typical flashcard should look like this